VinegarLove/godot-git-plugin/README.md

 Git implementation of the Godot Engine VCS interface in Godot.
 We use [libgit2](https://libgit2.org) as our backend to simulate Git in code.

-> Planned for Godot 4.0 since Godot 3.2+.
-Look for other branches for support in other Godot releases.
+> Tested on Godot 3.2.x, Godot 3.3 rc.
+Look for other branches for support in more recent Godot releases.

 ## Installation Instructions